jacklaurencegaray/job-checkout/README.md

 Username is an identification for each company.
 Within the /data directory, promos.js identifies wether a company is being offered a promo primarily by their username.
 This is not case sensitive.
 Ford and ford means the same in this application and both will still be eligible for the same promotion.

 To login as an administrator, use the same login system AND use 'admin' as the username.
 The app will redirect you to the admin dashboard.

+## Design Choices

+UI is heavily inspired by the AirBnb's design principles. <br />
+Redux is not used because of heavy boilerplate code and the time it takes to set up the stores, actions, reducers, and all other ceremonies with it.
+MobX is used instead for simplicity.<br />
+SASS over CSS-in-JS - the choice of SASS is by personal preferrence. <br />